MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-standalone-server.md

 ---
-title: Provision a scale-out file server (SOFS) from standalone servers in the VMM fabric
+title: Provision a scale-out file server (SOFS) from standalone file servers in the VMM fabric
 description: This article describes how to provision an SOFS in the VMM fabric
 author:  rayne-wiselman
 manager:  cfreemanwa